Last Updated: March 2026

 Weaknesses

-• Solution exists only in a physical setting, limiting accessibility.
+• Solution exists only in a physical setting, limiting digital accessibility.

 Decision Matrix Criteria